 What does this mean for us as an industry?

 As we have discussed before, the payments business is hot.
-Financial institutions, processors, gateways,
+Financial institutions, processors, gateways, fintech startups, e-tailers, retailers and technology providers all need resources that understand payments and can help their respective companies be competitive and successful in these dynamic times.

 And, I do mean dynamic.
 There is more going on right now with retail payments than at any other time in the past 50 years.
 Which means that many (dare I say most) organizations have got a lot more going on than its current staff can handle.